“Where are you right now?” “Where are your friends?” “Is that Bourbon sour any good?” “Where should we go for breakfast?”

 Imagine a disaster occurs.
 A hurricane, earthquake, bombing, flood.
 All of these disasters could level buildings and leave a foreign landscape.
 By using Foursquare check-ins, emergency teams can see where physical locations used to be, even if they are no longer standing.
 When first responders are called to a disaster site, having previous knowledge of the area is paramount.
 Knowing where the closest pharmacy was for medicine, grocery store for fresh water or hardware store for tools provides an excellent starting point for first responders and aid workers.

-Want to see Foursquare and Echosec in action?
+Want to see how Foursquare and Echosec can provide you with real-time, location-based business insights?